raulnq/articles/cmgsqlpdy000302jp4z658vff.md

 ## Understanding the AWS Components

-Before we start the implementation, let's quickly go over the AWS services we'll be discussing:
+Before we start the implementation, let's quickly go over the AWS components we will be discussing:

 ### AWS Athena